MiamiOH-CSE274/Portfolio/README.md

 A memory leak is an item in memory that no longer has any pointers to it.
 It is bad because it is occupying memory space that could be freed, and eventually could overflow your allocated memory and cause a crash.
 * What is a dangling pointer (or dangling reference), and why is it dangerous?

-A dangling pointer is a pointer to a point in memory that has already been deallocated.
-It is dangerous because you could still access that memory and cause errors, segfaults, and program crashes.
+A dangling pointer is a pointer to a point in memory that has already been deallocated by the program.
+It is dangerous because you can still try to access that memory, which may contain invalid data, leading you to have potentially unexpected behavior in your program and potential program crashes.

 * What is a destructor, and why are they necessary (in C++) to prevent memory leaks?
 Why aren't they necessary in Java?

 A destructor is a method that is called when an item is destroyed for whatever reason, and is used to deallocate dynamic memory in that object, due to the fact the c++ does not have its own garbage collector.
 Without a destructor memory leaks are very common.
 An example of a destructor preventing memory leaks is that of a linked list, where if the linked list is destroyed then the destructor will be called and all of the nodes in the linked lists are then deallocated through the destructor.
 It is not necessary in java because the java garbage collector automatically deallocates an object whenever it cannot be referenced anymore (goes out of scope).